Veterans group: Lawsuit prompts Pentagon to reopen database

 “These decisions are of critical importance to veterans who received less-than-honorable or otherwise stigmatizing discharge characterizations from the military and who seek to upgrade or correct that characterization,” the letter said.

-Dana Montalto, a clinical instructor at Harvard Law School’s Veterans Legal Clinic, told The Associated Press last month that post-9/11 vets have the highest rate of receiving less-than-honorable discharges.
+Dana Montalto, a clinical instructor at Harvard Law School’s Veterans Legal Clinic, told The Associated Press earlier this month that post-9/11 vets have the highest rate of receiving less-than-honorable discharges.
 She added some veterans can wait years to get a decision from a military review board.

 The veterans’ group said its lawsuit will remain pending to ensure that all military board decisions are made available.
 The law firm Hunton Andrews Kurth has provided pro bono legal counsel to the group.

-Note: This story has been corrected to show that Dana Montalto spoke to The Associated Press earlier this month, not last month.